 This program is made possible through the support of UJA-Federation of New York's Caring Commission.

 The goal of the Healthy Families Program is to support and strengthen individuals and their families.
 Using a strength-based, case management approach, which is based on the principles of family development, programs address the particular needs of each participant.
 Case management includes working with the family to assess strengths, needs, and resources; developing an individualized strategy to meet short and long-term goals; and following up with the family to determine whether goals have been met and/or needs have changed.
 Programs assist families in accessing resources for identified needs, including domestic violence, substance abuse, HIV/AIDS, health and nutrition.
 Programs also provide advocacy and assistance in obtaining government benefits, housing, citizenship, education and employment, and other social services.
 For information, please call Mildred Andaluz, Program Supervisor, at 718.268.3137 ext 5652 or [email protected].
 For a printable flyer to share, please click here!

 No one should ever go hungry.
 We can help.
 Monthly distributions provided three days worth of kosher food.
 We also provide emergency food packages as needed.
 The temporary location of our Food Pantry is the Queens Jewish Center, 66-05 108th Street, Forest Hills.
 Food Distributions are currently every other Wednesday from 9:00 a.m.–2:00 p.m.
-The next distribution will be after Passover, on Wednesday, April 26.
+The next distributions will be:

 This program is made possible through the generosity of the Metropolitan Council on Jewish Poverty.